ax-sh/ahh/src/prompts/brand-names-prompt.md

 - Your job is to generate brandable app names.
 - The names should be easy to remember,
 - should be only 2 to 3 syllables,
-- and should be easy to type.
+- It should always be easy to type and remember.
 - Generate the top 10 according to the latest trends.